 How much collateral you need depends on several factors, including your credit history, loan amount, and the purpose of the loan (e.g., access business acquisition funding, cover start-up business costs, manage seasonal cash flow needs).

-As mentioned above, each lender has their own set of business loan requirements, and the best way to find out if you’re eligible for financing is to visit the lender’s website or contact them directly.
+As mentioned above, each lender has their own set of business loan requirements, so depending on the type of financing you’re looking for and how well you meet those requirements, the loan application process can be challenging or relatively easy.
+The best way to find out if you’re eligible for financing is to visit the lender’s website or contact them directly.
 Questions on the loan application may provide clues as well.
-If t a lender doesn’t ask for your SSN, for example, it probably won’t be looking at personal credit scores.
+If the lender doesn’t ask for your SSN, for example, it probably won’t be looking at personal credit scores.

 Some lenders provide helpful insights before you apply, and others will simply encourage you to apply.
 If you have specific concerns about the requirements of a loan (such as credit scores) try to be specific with your questions, for example: “Do you approve applicants with a credit score of 650?”